uvaaland/cig_llnl_workshop/index.md

 This tutorial will show you how to set up and run a continental-scale simulation using SPECFEM3D_GLOBE.

-The tutorial consists of three parts.
+The tutorial consists of four parts.
 In the first part, we will look at how to set up SPECFEM3D_GLOBE.
 In part two, we use SPECFEM3D_GLOBE to run a continental-scale simulation.
-And in parth three, we explore some additional topics, which includes visualization and how to use SPECFEM3D_GLOBE to run adjoint simulations.
+In parth three, we explore how to visualize the output simulation data using ObsPy and Paraview, and in part four, we will look at how to run adjoint simulations using SPECFEM3D_GLOBE.

 The event that we will be focusing on in this tutorial is the 2014 [South Napa earthquake](https://en.wikipedia.org/wiki/2014_South_Napa_earthquake).